openshift/file-integrity-operator/README.md

 ## Overriding the AIDE configuration
 By default the AIDE containers run with an aide.conf that is tailored to a default RHCOS node.
 If you need to add or exclude files on nodes that are not covered by the default config, you can override it with a modified config.

-- Create a configMap containing the aide.conf, e.g.,
+- Create a ConfigMap containing the aide.conf, e.g.,
 ```
 $ oc project openshift-file-integrity
 $ oc create configmap myconf --from-file=aide-conf=aide.conf.rhel8